viepovsky/City-Walk-App/README.md

 # City Weather App

-The application is designed to provide users with personalized recommendations for outdoor activities and clothing based on current weather and air quality conditions in given location.
+The application provides users with personalized recommendations for outdoor activities and clothing based on the current weather and air quality conditions of a given location.
-Users can input the coordinates of their city and receive recommendations for what to wear and whether it's a good day to go outside.
+By inputting the coordinates of their city, users can receive recommendations on what to wear and whether it's a good day to go outside.
+The app also stores the coordinates of cities for easy access.
-They can also retrieve information about the weather and pollution, application keeps coordinates of cities.

 ## Technologies